-The heart is the first home of democracy.
+The human heart is the first home of democracy.
 It is where we embrace our questions.
 Can we be equitable?
 Can we be generous?
 Can we listen with our whole beings, not just our minds, and offer our attention rather than our opinions?
 And do we have enough resolve in our hearts to act courageously, relentlessly, without giving up—ever—trusting our fellow citizens to join with us in our determined pursuit of a living democracy?
 The heart is the house of empathy whose door opens when we receive the pain of others.
 This is where bravery lives, where we find our mettle to give and receive, to love and be loved, to stand in the center of uncertainty with strength, not fear, understanding this is all there is.
 The heart is the path to wisdom because it dares to be vulnerable in the presence of power.
 Our power lies in our love of our homelands….
 Democracy depends on engagement, a firsthand accounting of what one sees, what one feels, and what one thinks, followed by the artful practice of expressing the truth of our times through our own talents, gifts, and vocations.
 Question.
 Stand.
 Speak.
 Act.

 —Terry Tempest Williams, “Engagement”